Git-init-2022/Yolov3-pretrained-model/README.md

 ------------------------------------------
 ### License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.